Rari-Capital/nova/docs/spec.md

 - Relayers specify deadlines of less than 5 minutes when relaying via the execution manager (as to ensure they do not execute a request after its tokens are withdrawn).

 - Relayers are coordinating off-chain to ensure that multiple relayers don't try to execute the same request.
+  - Relayers executing the same request **does not affect users**— only relayers who may end up double-executing a request which results in **only one relayer being paid.**
-Our initial implementation of the Nova protocol will use a team-controlled whitelist to ensure a group of trusted relayers are coordinated, but future iterations could use cryptoeconomic incentivies or leader election auctions to prevent coordination issues from occuring.
+  - Our initial implementation of the Nova protocol will use a team-controlled whitelist to ensure a group of trusted relayers are coordinated, but future iterations could use cryptoeconomic incentivies or leader election auctions to prevent coordination issues from occuring.